Connect With Us:

 Eligibility Requirements

 The eligibility requirements for a HomeReady loan include meeting income and credit score criteria.
-HomeReady is a mortgage program offered by Fannie Mae, designed to assist borrowers with lower incomes and provide them with a path to homeownership.
+Fannie Mae offers the HomeReady mortgage program to help borrowers with lower incomes and give them access to homeownership.

 To qualify for a HomeReady loan, borrowers must have a minimum credit score 620 and attend homeownership education courses.
 Additionally, income eligibility criteria must be met, with income equal to or less than 80% of the county's area median income (AMI).